Rugby-Wing Williams back for injury-hit Wales against Scotland | Sports-Games

 Rugby-Wing Williams back for injury-hit Wales against Scotland

-Josh Macleod had been set to earn his first cap in the place of the latter, but he was also injured in training this week and misses out.
-"We have to feel extremely disappointed for Josh (Macleod) who we selected to start and to win his first cap only to be ruled out later that day through injury," Wales coach Wayne Pivac said in a media release from Welsh Rugby.
+Josh Macleod had been set to earn his first cap in the place of Navidi, but also misses out.
+"The most disappointing is young Josh Macleod, who missed the autumn, was named (in the team on Wednesday) in front of his peers, only to be stretchered off in training half an hour later.
+He ruptured his Achilles tendon," Pivac said.

-"We have picked up a couple of injuries but we see it as more of an opportunity for those coming into the side.
-"We were pleased to kick the tournament off with a victory last weekend and to be heading to Scotland with a win behind us.
+"With Lyds and Navidi out, we’ve got three quality players unavailable.
+Aaron’s an experienced player."
+Uncapped New Zealand-born centre Willis Halaholo has been named on the bench.

-"We continue to build and to move forward and it is great to do that from a position of winning."
-Uncapped New Zealand-born centre Uilisi Halaholo has been named on the bench.
+"He’s got the ability to break the line which not everyone has.
+Hopefully we’ll see that on the weekend," Pivac said.
+"I’m from New Zealand and I coached Willis over there.
+I know him well.
+He’s got a good head on his shoulders despite a tough upbringing.
+He brings to us an exciting skillset."

 Team: 1.
 Wyn Jones (31 Caps)